everlasto/fk-addons/README.md

 fk-addons
 =========

-Addons that improves the life of fk-dev
+Addons that saves the day of developers.